zacherkkila/simple-graphiql-explorer/README.md

-## GraphiQL explorer client with the ability to set your URL from the UI
+## GraphiQL explorer client with the ability to set your Graphql API URL from the UI

 Based on the example from [OneGraph](https://github.com/OneGraph/graphiql-explorer) but adds a field to manually enter your url.
 Useful to get the advanced OneGraph explorer for GraphiQL without needing to manually bake it into you project.